JeffreyPalmer/git-autocommit-bot/README.md

 # How exactly does this work?

-When you run the watcher script:
+When you run the `watch.sh` script:

 1. An `fswatch` process is created that will watch for the creation of files that match the regular expression specified.